uofr/moodle-block_export_quiz/README.md

 # Export-Quiz
-This is a fork of [this repo](https://github.com/CustomAP/moodle-block_export_quiz) and adapted to the moodle 4.0.
+This is a fork of [this repo](https://github.com/CustomAP/moodle-block_export_quiz) and adapted to moodle 4.0.
 I.e. **this plugin requires at least moodle version 4.0.**

 A plugin for exporting quiz in moodle.